cyoung7749/project-pizzabox/README.md

   - able to save a placed order including customer info, pizza info, store info

 > the goal is to try to complete as many reqs as you can in the time alloted. :)

+## notes
+- Repository design pattern
+- CRUD
+- CREATE, READ, UPDATE, DELETE
+- will exist in the repository or in the singleton
+- no DbSet yet.
+- need to link storing back to domain
+- creating a readonly to init in the program.cs